G-Berwyn/SUFO-Air-Quality/README.md

 - **Requests** - connecting to API
 - **datetime** - handling UNIX and ISO timestamps

+SUFO_Traffic tools to plot sites will also require
+- **osmnx** - Downloading map data
+- **geopandas** - Plotting maps
+- **shapely** - Annotating maps

-To access the SUFO data extraction tool (DXT) you will also either need a VPN or be on University Eduroam.
+To access the SUFO data extraction tool (DXT) you will also need the University of Sheffield VPN.

-Currently there are two key functions.
-One to retrieve the data from a specific sensor as a DataFrame, and another to return data for a specific sensor over a defined period as a single DF.

-### **get_sensor(site_id, start, end)**
-Function that will call the SUFO DXT API to get data for the specified Site ID and time frame.
-Inputs:
--  Site_id - the site location ID, for example  S0110.
--  Start - the specified start time in ISO format, but as a string e.g. "2023-07-01T01:0:00"
--  End - the specified end time in ISO format

-Output: DF containing data for the specified parameters
+There are a number of functions, the key functions are described below with further descriptions in their own documents.

-### **parse_sensor(site_id,date_start, date_end,time_col,pollutant,path, moving_avg = 0)**
+### **parse_sensor(site_id,date_start, date_end,pollutant,path)**
-Function that will provide data in a pickled Pandas DF with the time and chosen pollutant
+Function that will provide data in a pickled Pandas DF with the time and chosen pollutant.
+This will retrieve data for the specified time period and save data to a pickle on the path
 Input:
 - Site_id - the site location ID, for example  S0110.
 - Date_start - the first date of interest in ISO format, e.g. "2023-07-01T01:0:00"
 - Date_end - the end date in ISO format, e.g. "2023-07-01T01:0:00
-- time_col - name of the time column (usually "time")
 - pollutant - the pollutant of interest, e.g. PM25
 - Path - destination for the pickled DF.
-- moving_avg - optional argument, if set > 0 will append a column with the moving average for the pollutant.

 Output: Pickled DF saved to the described path